nerosiar/TunRange/README.md

    ########### Rating
      * subject evaluation
      * comments evaluation (like / dislike / Emoji)

-* [x] The "seedling" role can view all public channels
+* [ ] The "seedling" role can view all public channels
-* [x] Move all users into the "seedling" role
+* [  ] Move all users into the "seedling" role
-* [x] New users to the App are placed into a "germinating" role
+* [ ] New users to the App are placed into a "germinating" role
-  * [x] All channels are hidden except for "welcome" and "introductions"
+  * [ ] All channels are hidden except for "welcome" and "introductions"
-  * [x] Only have the ability to post in "introductions"
+  * [ ] Only have the ability to post in "introductions"
 * [x] To be moved into the "seedling" role
-  * [x] MUST emoji react the code of conduct post in "welcome"
+  * [ ] MUST emoji react the code of conduct post in "welcome"
-  * [x] MUST post an introduction in the "introductions" channel
+  * [ ] MUST post an introduction in the "introductions" channel
-    * [x] Introduction must be at least 40 characters long.
+    * [ ] Introduction must be at least 40 characters long.
-* [x] Watch code of conduct for emoji reactions and decide if we should move them to seedling role
+* [ ] Watch code of conduct for emoji reactions and decide if we should move them to seedling role

 ## TODO
-* [x] Setup eslint
+* [x] Setup eslint jee code
 * [x] Refactor CONST variables to .env
   * [x] Create a config object, load from .env
-* [x] Refactor methods to use a local db like [nedb](https://github.com/louischatriot/nedb/)
+* [x] Create new user waith email settings SSO
   * [x] Listen for new users
     * [x] Add to db with:
       * CodeOfConduct - false
       * Introduction - false
-  * [x] Listen for emoji reactions to COC message
-    * Update db
-  * [x] Listen for messages in introductions
+  * [x] Listen for messages in introductions    // Not working
-    * [x] Update db when a message recieved for new user with length > 40
+    * [x] Update db when a message recieved for new user with length > 40 //there is some prob in Data access
 * [ ] ON startup
   * [x] Add all germinating users to the db
     * [x] Include COC